4 First Steps With Your Data

 Suppose that I gave you some ‘student data’ and you found that student_id uniquely identified the rows.
 Then you could reasonably conclude that each row represents a student.

 But suppose you found instead that each value of student_id was associated with multiple rows, but a combination of student_id and class_id uniquely identified the rows.
 That would tell you that each row represents a student-class combination, or a class taken by a particular student.
-Loosely speaking we might just call each row a class, as long as it’s understood that two students taking the same class will be two rows.
+We might just call each row a class, as long as it’s understood that two students taking the same class will be two rows.

 This is critical information, and if you come to the SSCC’s statistical consultants for help you’re likely to be asked what a row represents in your data set.
 You might be surprised by how often the answer we get turns out to be wrong. (“What does a row represent in your data set?”
 “A patient.”
 “Then why do these five rows all have the same patient_id?”
 “They’re different doctor visits.”
 “Ah, then a row represents a doctor visit in your data set.”)
 Ideally the data documentation will tell you what the structure of the data set is, but it’s easy to check and well worth doing.